adamddh/PyCal/README.md

 ### - pythoncalendar_v3.py

 The workhorse.
 Contains functionality for getting events and putting them in the calendar, as well as running this directly from the command line.

-### - redline.py

-Detects changes in the redline, so one can schedule themselves for more events. **This is slightly devious but it's public code.**